Offliners/Image_Processing_in_C_and_Verilog/README.md

 ## Contents
 ### Load Image
-Read image from BMP (bitmap) file , and then write it into another.
+Read image from BMP (bitmap) file, and then write it into another.
 <details>
 <summary>More</summary>